TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/README.md

 <img src="images/pinout.png" height="210" />
 </p>

-There seems to be many variations of these PCM5102A modules - schematics of the single, double and triple (as used her) LDO modules are shown below.
+There seems to be many variations of these PCM5102A modules - where available schematics of the single, double and triple (as used here) LDO modules are below.

 <p align="left">
 <img src="images/pcm5102a-singleLDOa.jpg" height="110" />